cdapio/coopr/docs/docs/source/rest/services.rst

    * - Parameter
      - Description
    * - name
      - Specifies the name for the services.
 The assigned name must have only alphanumeric, dash(-), dot(.), and underscore(_) characters.
+Required.
    * - description
-     - Provides a description for the services.
+     - Provides a description for the service.
+Not required.
+   * - dependencies
+     - Dependencies of the service.
+Includes information about what the service requires and uses at install time and at runtime, as well as what services it conflicts with.
-   * - providermap
+   * - provisioner
-     - Provider map is map of providers and equivalent flavor type for current services being configured.
-       It's currently a map of map.
+     - Provisioner related information, including how provisioner automators should perform service actions like install, configure, initialize, start, stop, and remove.

 HTTP Responses
 ^^^^^^^^^^^^^^